E-Paine/tkinter-docs/source/widgets/canvas.rst

         | *text=*
         | String specifies the characters to be displayed in the text item.
           Newline characters cause line breaks.
-The characters in the item may also be changed with the :mod:`Canvas.delete` and :mod:`Canvas.insert` methods.
+The characters in the item may also be changed with the :mod:`Canvas.dchars` and :mod:`Canvas.insert` methods.
 The default value is an empty string.

         | *underline=*